agl-c/deid2_dpsyn/README.md

 Why it means a triangle which just takes care of correlation between 2 attributes?
 I supposed the "3-way marginal" implies a correlationship between all the 3 which however seems to be in paradox with the 3-edge-representation?

-### More configrations to fit our tool to your dataset
-I guess more tip documentation are needed.....
-Since some hard code exist.
-Or I need more experience or intelligence in tackling a general case. 😭

 ## Team Members & Affiliation(s):